 “You leave behind a legacy of commitment towards the promotion of the development agenda of Small Island Developing States especially were it concerns the need to derive maximum benefit from the opportunities presented by our Blue Economy,” said President Michel.

-Distributed by APO (African Press Organization) on behalf of the West African Development Bank (BOAD).
+Distributed by APO (African Press Organization) on behalf of Ministry of Foreign Affairs of the Republic of Seychelles.